QuTech-Delft/libqasm/README.md

 conan build . -s:a compiler.cppstd=20 -s:a libqasm/*:build_type=Debug -o libqasm/*:build_tests=True -o libqasm/*:asan_enabled=True -b missing
 ```

-These is the list of options that could be specified either in a profile or in the command line:
+This is the list of options that could be specified either in a profile or in the command line:

 - `libqasm/*:asan_enabled={True,False}`: enables Address Sanitizer.
-- `libqasm/*:build_tests={True,False}`: builds tests or not.
 - `libqasm/*:build_type={Debug,Release}`: builds in debug or release mode.
 - `libqasm/*:shared={True,False}`: builds a shared object library instead of a static library, if applicable.

+Tests are enabled by default.
+To disable them, use `-c tools.build:skip_test=True`.

 ## Install